-To: Adults Committee Meeting Date: 3 November 2016 From: Graham Hughes, Executive Director (Economy, Transport and Environment) Electoral division(s): Those divisions substantially affected by the proposal are: Ely North & East Ely South & West Haddenham Littleport Soham & Fordham villages Sutton ollowing divisions may be affected, as all transport to day entres in Ely would be affected and some users reside outside of the Total Transport pilot area. • Chatteris • Forty Foot • March West • Woodditton Forward Plan ref: Not applicable Key decision: No Purpose: This report sets out the issues that will be presented to General Purposes Committee on 29 November 2016.
+To: Children & Young People Committee Meeting Date: 8 November 2016 From: Graham Hughes, Executive Director (Economy, Transport and Environment) Electoral division(s): Those divisions substantially affected by the proposal are: Ely North &amp; East Ely South &amp; West Haddenham Littleport Soham &amp; Fordham villages Sutton In addition a small number of individual residents of the following divisions may be affected, as all transport to day centres in Ely would be affected and some users reside outside of the Total Transport pilot area. • Chatteris • Forty Foot • March West • Woodditton Forward Plan ref: 2016/024 Key decision for: General Purposes Committee Purpose: This report sets out the issues that will be presented to General Purposes Committee on 29 November 2016.
 The recommendations to be developed for that paper will reflect the feedback received from Adults and Children & Young People committees.
 Recommendation: This Committee is asked to comment on the proposed approach of not changing day centre times due to the significant impact this would have, with only a limited potential saving.
 The Committee is asked to note the alternative approach of considering the Flexible Minibus Service as an enabler for residents, helping them maintain their independence and to access community-based solutions.

-Officer contact:

-Name: Toby Parsons

-Post: Transport Policy & Operational Projects Manager
+Officer contact: Name: Toby Parsons Post: Transport Policy & Operational Projects Manager Email: Tel: toby.parsons@cambridgeshire.gov.uk 01223 743787

-Email: toby.parsons@cambridgeshire.gov.uk

-Tel: 01223 743787